wolfpld/usenetarchive/README.md

 - utf8ize --- Converts messages to a common character encoding, UTF-8.
 - connectivity --- Calculate connectivity graph of messages.
 Also parses "Date" field, as it's required for chronological sorting.
 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.
+- repack-lz4 --- Converts zstd database to LZ4 database.
+- package --- Packages all databases into a single file.
+Supports unpacking.

 ### Data Filtering